matth3wjc/Sonoma-safe/README.md

-In order to run the application, you have to first run these two commands: "npm install --save react-router-dom" and "npm install --save styled-components"
+In order to run the application, you have to first run these two commands: "npm install --save react-router-dom" and "npm install --save styled-components" and "npm install --save react-icons"